Karan2004xd/chrono-db/README.md

-# chrono-db
+# Chrono-db
-A lightweight, C++-based time series database designed for fast inserts, efficient queries, and compact storage.
+A lightweight, C++ based time series database designed for fast inserts, efficient queries and compact storage.

+## Status
+This project is in its *earliest* stage of development.
+Initial focus: basic ingestion, storage and range queries.
+**Not Production Ready!!**